 How to Prep the Surface Before Painting a Shipping Container

-- Remove any of the shipping line markings.
+- Remove any shipping line markings:

 How to Paint a Shipping Container